MULISA02/Students-Performance-Analysis/README.md

 # Students Performance Analysis
-This is a SQL data analysis project using MYSQL to design a relational database data and analyse student performance with joins and aggregate functions.
+This is a relational database project designed to manage student information and their academic performance across different courses.
+This project demonstrate core SQL concepts including table creation, foreign key relationships, JOIN operations and data aggregation.